SovaNetwork/network-enclave/docs/scope.md

 * How does the network handle version upgrades of the signing service?

 ### Implementation
 * What specific TEE frameworks are most appropriate for this application?
-* What programming language and frameworks are used?
+Language?
 * What existing multi-party computation or threshold signature libraries are used?
 * What's our approach to auditing and verification?
-* What protection mechanisms can we implement to protect us against side-channel attacks?
+"Sting framework" for proving a subversion service.
+Side-channel attacks?
-* How can we test the security of the implementation?
+* How can we proactively test the security of the implementation?

 ### General
 * What is the timeline for implementation and deployment?